 While delivering lessons in the field, evidence of practice, including recording of teaching may be needed.
 Volusia County Schools permits recording of lesson delivery only when students in the classroom who are being recorded have completed both the district's Media Release parent permission form AND the Stetson University photo/video release forms (Appendix V).
-NO recordings of Live Streamed lessons are permitted.
 The classroom teacher disseminates and collects the district's Media Release form while the Stetson student is responsible for distributing and collecting the Stetson photo/video permission form.
 For interns placed in other districts, both the Stetson media release form and the district's form are also required unless otherwise indicated by the district.